brightcove/brightcove-player-sdk-ios/README.md

 * `showControlsAnimationDuration` The time in seconds it takes for the controls to animate to visible.
 * `learnMoreButtonBrowserStyle` Setting that determines if tapping the "Learn More" button on an ad will display the clickthrough link in an external browser (default setting) or an internal browser.
 * `presentingViewController` The UIViewController subclass to use for presenting other view controllers (like the closed caption selection view controller).
 * `automaticControlTypeSelection` Whether or not you want the `BCOVPUIPlayerView` to pick a `BCOVPUIBasicControlView` type automatically based on the media type.
-When this value is set to `YES` the `BCOVPUIBasicControlView` property passed into the `BCOVPUIPlayerView` initializer will be ignored.
+When this value is set to `true` the `BCOVPUIBasicControlView` property passed into the `BCOVPUIPlayerView` initializer will be ignored.

     * **Video + Audio Streams**
         * VOD streams will use `basicControlViewWithVODLayout`